thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 _NOTE: Know Issues_

-1. If you want to check the push configuration on the MobileFirstServer please take a look in this video: https://youtu.be/mrpHAvKCe2U In this video I show, how I did a setup of my sample MobileApp.
+1. If you want to check the push configuration on the MobileFirstServer, please take a look in this video: https://youtu.be/mrpHAvKCe2U In this video I show, how I did a setup of my sample MobileApp.

 2. ***IMPORTANT for usage of the sample NodeJS App:*** When you use the sample NodeJS application ***DO NOT USE*** the ***HTTPS*** to call the application website in your browser!